• Skip to main content

 3. Go to the Water Pond and Look for Wildlife

-Close to the Heaven in Satinwoods Hotel, there is a water pond teeming with wildlife.
+Close to Heaven in Satinwoods Hotel, there is a water pond teeming with wildlife.
 Go there in the early morning, or before sunset, and you will see many different animals.
 We saw snakes, turtles, frogs, and countless bird species here.

 Pro Tip: If you love wildlife, don`t miss the Sinharaja Forest Reserve.